An Independent School • Grades 5-12

 Upper School

 Service learning is a powerful and important part of students’ education at Lakeside Upper School.
-The program enables students to respond to real needs in the community while cultivating compassion, developing a sense of social justice, enhancing moral character, and broadening personal perspective.
+The program enables students to respond to real needs in the community while cultivating compassion, developing a sense of social justice, and engaging in meaningful self-reflection.
+Each Upper School student must complete 80 hours of service through the program to graduate (or 20 hours for each year of attendance).

 Student Voices